-- 7th Grade students spend the day at Wild Water Adventures. - 8th Grade students make a trip to Great America.
+- 7th Grade students spend the day at Wild Water Adventures. - 8th Grade students have a reward trip at the end of the school year.

 Activity Funding

 The ASB raises money to help offset the cost of field trips throughout the year.
 Students help fundraise, donate or contribute to specific trips.